 It wasn’t too long ago that, if you planned on selling your home, you also had to hold one or more "open houses".

 This was just a given.

 Then internet has changed that, though.
 And not long after, COVID changed the rules even more.
 Thanks to online listings with detailed photos and even videos, more and more homeowners are wondering if open houses are even worth it anymore.

-It might seem as though the obvious answer is, “People who want to buy your house.”
+It might seem like the obvious answer is, “People who want to buy your house.”

 However, you need to know that many people may attend your open house even though they’re not actually in the market for a new home.
 They might just be doing some initial research before they begin their efforts in earnest at some point in the future.

-There are also the infamous “looky-loo's” who will show up just to see what the inside of a house, even though they may be unlikely to purchase a property within the next 6 months.
+There are also the infamous tire-kickers and “looky-loo's” who will show up just to see an inside of a house, even though they may be unlikely to purchase a property within the next 6 months.

 Does this mean that an open house won’t be worth it?